Dandey/Firestone-bad-bot/README.md

 # Firestone-bad-bot
 A small script that automates some mechanics in Firestone Idle RPG

-Script is done in AHK so you will need version 1.1.33 to be able to run it
+Script is done in AHK so you will need version 1.1.33 and Windows to be able to run it

 Get prepared for a bit of wall text TL;DR a lot of limitations